dqveha/homemade-dictionary/README.md

 ## Known Issues:

-1. If user submits blank entry, then it will continue to submit with blank words/definitions.
-2. Changing a word/definition with a blank entry will show up as an empty bullet.
+1. Changing a word/definition with a blank entry will show up as an empty bullet.
-3. Manually changing the URL to redirect onto different view pages may not work as intended.
+2. Manually changing the URL to redirect onto different view pages may not work as intended (e.g., After adding a word, the `/words/1` pathway works but `/words/1/` does not).
-4. Please open a pull request if you have any issues!
+3. Please open a pull request if you have any issues!

 ---